endless-sky/endless-sky-wiki/ShipPersonalities.md

 * `fleeing`: avoids combat if it can jump or land, and will not take off after landing until the player next takes off.
 * `derelict`: starts out disabled.
 * `uninterested`: does not follow the player's flagship around (i.e. does not behave like an escort).
+* `restricted`: adheres to the travel restrictions defined by its government.
+This only applies to mission NPCs, as random fleet spawns are restricted by default. **(v.
+0.10.5)**

 ### Special flags: